What a Fool Believes

-"What a Fool Believes" is a song written by Michael McDonald and Kenny Loggins.
+"What a Fool Believes" is a song written by Michael McDonald and Kenny Loggins and first recorded and released by Loggins on his 1978 album Nightwatch.
 The best-known version was recorded by the American rock band the Doobie Brothers (with McDonald singing lead vocals) for their eighth album Minute by Minute (1978).
 Debuting at number 73 on January 20, 1979, the single reached number 1 on the Billboard Hot 100 on April 14, 1979, for one week.
 The song received Grammy Awards in 1980 for both Song of the Year and Record of the Year.
 In 2024, the song was inducted into the Grammy Hall of Fame.

-The song was one of the few non-disco No. 1 hits on the Billboard Hot 100 during the first eight months of 1979.

 Composition

 Michael McDonald and Kenny Loggins, who had wanted to collaborate for some time, wrote the song together in Los Angeles.
 Loggins went to McDonald's house and heard him playing a tune on piano, and suggested they work on that as he already had a hook line, "She had a place in his life" in mind.
 The song they wrote was influenced by songs they grew up listening to such as the Four Seasons' "Sherry" and "Walk Like a Man".
 They finished the song by the following day.